 Each year, the Blond Bay Hog Deer Advisory Group conducts a ballot to select hunters to hunt for free-ranging Hog Deer on Blond Bay State Game Reserve or on sections of the Boole Poole Peninsula.

-Applications for the ballot to hunt Hog Deer in 2018 closes last mail on 30 November 2017.
+Applications for the 2020 ballot to hunt Hog Deer open 1st August 2018 and close last mail 30th November 2019.

 About the Ballot

 Non-refundable entry fee to the ballot is $25.00 AUD

 If drawn your hunt will occur on one of three reserves located in the Gippsland region of Victoria.
 These reserves are managed by Parks Victoria and include:

 Blond Bay or Boole Poole near Bairnsdale; or,

 Snake Island near Port Welshpool.

 Where applicable, monitoring will be carried out in the balloted areas to inform the 2020 harvest.